 The MBA Program provides students with a broad knowledge base in the area of business and management which will prepare them for mid- and upper-level positions in both the private and public sectors, including the manufacturing, service, financial, institutional, and government fields.
 The MBA Program offers a challenging and practical orientation to the complexities of modern business management and to the tools necessary for business decision-making.
 It consists of curricular studies of 33 credit hours in the Business Core and Elective Curriculum.
 In addition to the general MBA, students can choose to concentrate in six different areas: Finance, Marketing, Entrepreneurship, Global/International, Human Resource Management, Information Technology, Public Health, and Sports Management/Exercise Science.
 The program is designed for the working individual; many of the courses are offered online.
 Most other courses are offered Face-to-Face or Hybrid (both online and Face-to-Face)/webcast (Face-to-Face and video broadcast).
 These courses are offered in the evening or on Saturday.

 Admission to the MBA Program

 The MBA Program is open to applicants who hold a bachelor’s degree from a regionally-accredited college/university or recognized international institution.
-Each application is evaluated on the basis of: (1) transcripts of all prior undergraduate and graduate coursework; (2) performance on the Graduate Management Admissions Test (GMAT) or Graduate Records Exam (GRE); (3) a statement of career goals and objectives; (4) two letters of recommendation; and (5) curriculum vitae (C.V.) and any other evidence that can help the committee assess the applicant’s qualifications.
+Each application is evaluated on the basis of: (1) transcripts of all prior undergraduate and graduate coursework; (2) performance on the Graduate Management Admissions Test (GMAT) or Graduate Records Exam (GRE); (3) a statement of career goals and objectives; (4) two letters of recommendation; and (5) curriculum vitae (C.V.) or resume and any other evidence that can help the committee assess the applicant’s qualifications.
 International applicants are required to submit a minimum Test of English as a Foreign Language (TOEFL) score of 550 on the paper-based test (or, equivalently, 213 on the computer-based test, or 79 on the internet-based test).
-A minimum score of 6.5 on International English Language Testing System (IELTS), a minimum score of 100 on the Duolingo or a minimum score of 53 on the Pearson English Language Test.
+A minimum score of 6.5 on the International English Language Testing System (IELTS), a minimum score of 100 on the Duolingo or a minimum score of 53 on the Pearson English Language Test.
 All transcripts from foreign countries must be professionally evaluated on a course-by-course basis by an evaluation service that is a member of NACES (https://www.naces.org/members) for equivalence to our degrees.